ranijames/Enrichment-analysis/README.md

 - Restricted cohort
 -   (based on age, affected status, country, exclusion of analysis types and including certain analysis types)
 -    unrestricted group which includes all uni DB patients except disease cohort or somatic (Q: Does it mean somatic symptoms?
 A: No, the somatic term here refers to cancer patients who carry somatic mutations).
--     For a given set of genes, in this case, study 27 PD-Gaucher Disease-related GWAS genes, these genes and their associated variants are filtered/selected.
 -     On these selected genes, the variant filter is applied; these filtering criteria are H; H, AF frequency; H, M, AF, Cadd >= 4.
 -     For each cohort, the number of unique patients with variants per GWAS genes is reported.